About the San Diego County Fire Authority

 The Fire Authority provides support to unify the administration, communications and training of several rural fire agencies and to extend year-round, around-the-clock service to 1.5 million acres of the unincorporated county that previously had either limited, or part-time "on-call" service.

-The Fire Authority purchases and maintains fire engines and other vital apparatus, and provides personal protective equipment and other critical equipment for volunteer and CAL FIRE stations.
-In addition, SDCFA has completed station renovation and construction projects at many of its partner's fire stations, providing safe and comfortable sleeping, training and working space for firefighters, both career and volunteer, who routinely work shifts of 24 or more hours in duration.
+The Fire Authority purchases and maintains fire engines and other vital apparatus, and provides personal protective equipment and other critical equipment for volunteer reserve and CAL FIRE stations.
+In addition, SDCFA has completed station renovation and construction projects at many of its partner's fire stations, providing safe and comfortable sleeping, training and working space for firefighters, both career and volunteer reserves, who routinely work shifts of 24 or more hours in duration.

 Regional leadership with local control through collaboration across boundaries

 The intent of this statement is to continually improve regional leadership of the administrative functions and land use planning services related to fire and emergency medical services in the unincorporated county, while maintaining local operational control for fire and emergency medical response.
+A Fire Advisory Board is established to maintain a forum for the public to provide their inputs that improve the fire service in their communities.

 The San Diego County Fire Authority combines fire protection, fire safety and fuels reduction programs, weed abatement and long-term land use planning needs (land use regulations and permits).
 Additionally, the Fire Authority improves fire and emergency medical service delivery to unincorporated areas of the county and provides for operations and training facilities, communications equipment and infrastructure, fire apparatus and safety equipment to fire and life safety agencies.